IIIT-Sricity-FSD-2024-2028/49_Se7enSquare/domainexpertinteraction.md

 ## Domain Context and Terminology

 ### Overview
 The overall purpose of this problem statement in daily work is to create a scalable, safe, and engaging player community for a better gaming experience.
 It focuses on enabling real-time player interaction and meaningful engagement without disturbing gameplay.
-From a product perspective, it helps balance community growth with safety and quality by reducing toxic behavior, managing linguistic diversity, and increasing retention through social features.
+From a product perspective, it helps balance community growth with safety and quality by reducing toxic behaviour, managing linguistic diversity, and increasing retention through social features.
 Ultimately, the goal is to enhance player trust and long-term engagement.

 ### Primary Goals
 The primary goals of this problem statement are to foster healthy player communities, ensure safe and effective moderation at scale, and increase player engagement without interrupting gameplay.
 From a business and product standpoint, the desired outcomes include higher player retention, stronger community trust, and sustainable growth driven by social engagement.